 The names of the forms are expressed as a positive offset from the scale's root position.
 It sounds complicated but it's not.
-Let's look at a simple example on the basic C6th tuning.
-Root position for any D chord or scale is at the 2nd fret.
-This makes sense: the tuning is based on a C chord in the open position, so we move up 2 frets to get the basic D position.
-Now do a basic search on the D major scale for the basic C6th tuning.
-You notice that the scale form that starts at the 2nd fret is called the Root Form because the form starts at the root position for D. The form that starts at the 5th fret is called the +3 Form because it starts 3 frets up from root position.
+Let's look at the above results for the F Major scale.
+Root position for any F chord or F scale is at the 5th fret.
+This makes sense: the tuning is based on a C chord in the open position, so we move up 5 frets to get the basic F position.
+Looking at your search results, notice that the scale form with a lower boundary at fret 5 is called the Root Form because this boundary is at root position for F. Similarly, the form with a lower boundary at fret 8 is called the +3 Form -- it is 3 frets up from root position.
 A couple of things to note about the root form:

 - Interestingly, not all scales have a root form.
-To see this, do a search on the basic C6th tuning for the F natural minor scale.
+To see this, do a search on the above tuning for the F Natural Minor scale.
 For the common tunings, minor scales often do not have a root form.

 On typical steel guitar tunings there are a surprising number of forms on your fretboard.
 Usually, there are "primary forms" that stand out—ones that span fewer frets than the others and have a simpler arrangement of notes on the fretboard.
 These are the ones to focus on initially.
 Run the F Major scale search again for the Basic C6th tuning and notice the following:

 - The +7 Form, +10 Form, Root Form, +3 Form, and +5 Form all have a narrow 2-fret width.
 Playing the scale there will be easier since the bar is moving at most a 2-fret distance.